anevjes/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Visual Studio 2017 is selected in the Visual Studio Version Selector dialog.](media/image140.png "Visual Stuido Version Selector")

-3. Sign in to Visual Studio when prompted.
+3. Sign in to Visual Studio when prompted. **Users should use the Azure Credentials given to them to login to Visual Studio.
+Users should always open the visual studio Run as administrator.**

 4. On the Security Warning for PolicyConnectDataService dialog, uncheck **Ask me for every project in this solution**, then select **OK**.